nagarjunvinukonda/CppOSMproject/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This repo contains my A* implementation on OSM for the Udacity ND Route Planning project using C++14.

 <img src="map.png" width="600" height="450" />